gigifokchiman/churn-model-interview-gigi/readme.md

 docker run --network host churn-model-train
 ```

+Data scientists can play around the src/pipelines/config.yaml to change how they want to train the model.

+The output of the models include

+- Artifacts, metrics, parameters are tracked by mlflow from the link: http://localhost:15000/
+- The artifacts are stored in MinIO (bucket: mlflow_artifacts)

-- Automating the training pipeline upon model or training data changes can be done in these ways:
+Automating the training pipeline upon model or training data changes can be done in these ways:

+- Triggers
+    - Data change triggers can be sourced from S3 events to trigger to run dockerfile.train when there is a new dataset
+      file is added to the bucket / prefix.
+    - Code change triggers can be done by CI/CD work to detect changes to the src folder in dev branch.
+- Container registries
+    - ECR is a good choice to store the docker images.
+- Compute
+    - The compute source can be ECS or other container based solution to run the dockers.
+    - If ECS is used, the trigger initiates a new task from the latest task definition under a train service
+      pre-configured int the ECS.
+- Notification can be added as well.

 ### Inferencing